What is a Bartholin gland cyst?

-The Bartholin glands are two small organs under the skin in a woman's genital area.
-They are on either side of the folds of skin (labia) that surround the vagina and urethra .
+The Bartholin glands are two small organs that are located on each side of the vaginal opening.
 Most of the time, you can't feel or see these glands.

-The Bartholin glands make a small amount of fluid that moistens the outer genital area, or vulva .
+The Bartholin glands make a small amount of fluid to lubricate the vagina and the vulva.
 This fluid comes out of two tiny tubes next to the opening of the vagina.
 These tubes are called Bartholin ducts.

 Bartholin gland cysts are often small and painless.
 Some go away without treatment.
 But if you have symptoms, you might want treatment.
 If the cyst is infected, you will need treatment.

 Things like thick mucus or swelling can block a Bartholin gland duct and cause a cyst.
 The cyst can get bigger after sex, because the glands make more fluid during sex.

 Infected Bartholin cysts are sometimes caused by sexually transmitted infections (STIs).
 You can lower your risk of STIs by using a condom when you have sex.

 You may not have any symptoms if the Bartholin gland cyst is small.
 But a large cyst or an infected cyst (abscess) can cause symptoms.